 How to Apply for an Unauthorized Signature Discharge

-In most cases, you will have to fill out a false certification unauthorized signature/unauthorized payment form to apply.(There are limited cases in which the government will accept an oral application).
+In most cases, you will have to fill out a form to apply.(There are limited cases in which the government will accept an oral application).
 You should send by certified mail and get a receipt.

 You must submit four samples of your signature in addition to the signature on the application.
 One of the most difficult requirements is that at least two of these sample signatures must have been written within one year before or after the date that the forgery occurred.
 Examples of documents that would include both a signature and the date the signature was made include canceled checks, tax returns, and driver’s licenses.